Leslie Van Houten: Parole requests

 On January 30, 2019, during her 22nd parole hearing, Van Houten was recommended for parole for the third time.
 But on June 4, 2019, Governor Gavin Newsom overruled the parole board's recommendation, claiming the then 69-year-old Van Houten was still a "danger to society" and that she had "potential for future violence".
 She appealed the governor's decision, but on September 21, 2019, the appeals court panel ruled 2–1 in the governor's favor.

 Van Houten was recommended for parole for the fourth time at a 23rd parole hearing on July 23, 2020, and a 120-day legal review period began.
 On November 28, Newsom again rejected the board's recommendation and vetoed Van Houten's parole.
 Among his reasons for denial, Newsom stated the then 71-year-old Van Houten "currently poses an unreasonable danger to society if released from prison".

 Again, her lawyer, Rich Pfeiffer, said they would appeal the governor's latest decision, but her request for review was rejected by the California Supreme Court on February 9, 2022.

 On November 9, 2021, Van Houten was again recommended for parole by a parole board.
 On March 29, 2022, Governor Newsom again overruled the parole board's recommendation.

 On May 30, 2023, a California Court of Appeal in Los Angeles set aside Governor Newsom's denial of Van Houten's parole, thus making her the first Manson family member to have a court rule in her favor for a parole recommendation.
 On July 7, 2023, Newsom announced that he would not file an appeal with the California Supreme Court to block her parole, paving the way for her release.
 Van Houten was released on parole on July 11, 2023, after serving over 52 years in prison.
 According to her attorney, citing the California Department of Corrections and Rehabilitation, Van Houten was transferred to a "transitional living facility" while subject to parole supervision.
 Her parole would last up to a maximum of three years, with her first discharge review scheduled after the first year.
+On August 7, 2025, she was formally discharged from parole, marking the end of her sentence.
 Sharon Tate's sister, Debra Tate, reacted to Van Houten's release by stating during an interview on the ABC News program Nightline, "Is she a nice girl?
 No. Is she an animal?
 I think she was then, and I fear that she still is."
 Krenwinkel and Watson remained imprisoned, with Krenwinkel having had a June 19, 2024 parole suitability hearing waived for one year.
 As of July 2023, Watson's next parole hearing was scheduled for October 2026.

 In the media

 Van Houten's parole hearings have appeared on Court TV and attracted nationwide media attention.
 They have featured comments from former prosecutors, relatives of her victims, and relatives of the victims of other killers.
 John Waters advocated for Van Houten's parole.

-Van Houten told her story on the podcast Ear Hustle in the 2021 episode 'Home for Me Really is a Memory.'
+Van Houten told her story on the podcast Ear Hustle in the 2021 episode "Home for Me Really is a Memory".